 Over the years, reserves have been created for a number of reasons and with various purposes.
 In order to consistently evaluate various types of reserves and determine whether changes should be recommended, the Administrative Reserve Review Committee previously agreed on a number of guiding principles.

-2.1 Minimize Number of Open Reserves
+2.1 Ensure clear separation between Reserves

-Where ever possible, the number of reserves should be reduced.
-The Administrative Reserve Review Committee looked to consolidate or close reserves where multiple reserves serve similar purposes and to eliminate miscellaneous and redundant reserves.
+The Administrative Reserve Review Committee recommends the consolidation or closure of reserves where multiple reserves serve similar purposes and to eliminate redundant reserves.

 2.2 Business Categories